BasharST99/cms/README.md

 - React 18 + TypeScript, Tailwind CSS, Framer Motion animations
 - @tanstack/react-query (v5) with server-side prefetch + hydration
 - Directus headless CMS for structured content
+- Directus auth endpoints surfaced via custom Next.js API routes (`/api/auth/*`)

 ## Project Structure

-The codebase is organised around feature sections, keeping CMS access logic in `src/lib/directus/*` and presentation in `src/component/*`:
+The codebase is organised around feature sections, keeping CMS access logic in `src/lib/directus/*` and presentation in `src/features/*`:

-- `src/app` – App Router entry points, root layout, and global providers.
+- `src/app` – App Router entry points, root layout, and global providers (including auth API routes under `src/app/api/auth`).
-- `src/component` – UI sections split into server shells and client views.
+- `src/features` – UI sections split into server shells and client views (now includes `auth/` for login/signup screens and shared shells).
 - `src/lib/directus` – Fetch utilities, query definitions, and legacy helpers.
+- `src/hooks` – Client utilities such as the shared `useSession` store used across navigation and auth views.
-- `src/components/ui` – Shared design-system components (Radix UI wrappers, charts, carousels, etc.).
+- `src/components/ui` – Shared design-system components (Radix UI wrappers, charts, carousels, etc.), including the modular `PropertiesCard/` folder introduced by the latest refactor.

 See `docs/architecture.md` for a detailed breakdown and request flow diagrams.

+## Authentication

+User authentication is handled via Next.js API routes that proxy to Directus:

+- `POST /api/auth/signup` – Registers a Directus user and redirects to login on success.
+- `POST /api/auth/login` – Exchanges credentials for Directus access/refresh tokens and stores them as HTTP-only cookies.
+- `POST /api/auth/logout` – Revokes the refresh token server-side and clears cookies.
+- `POST /api/auth/refresh` – Swaps a refresh token for a new access token (used by the session endpoint).
+- `GET /api/auth/session` – Fetches the current user profile, automatically refreshing tokens when possible.

+Client components rely on the `useSession` hook (`src/hooks/useSession.ts`) which keeps an in-memory store in sync with the session endpoint so navigation and auth flows update instantly without page reloads.

+## UI Highlights

+- The property listing card has been decomposed into dedicated subcomponents (`CardMedia`, `CardSummary`, `PropertyDetailsDialog`, `PropertyGalleryDialog`) under `src/components/ui/PropertiesCard/`, making it easier to extend the detail view, gallery, or contact form independently.
+- Navigation conditionally renders auth actions based on the shared session store and exposes a responsive logout button that invalidates Directus tokens.

 ## Documentation